 About the Author:

-Mike Gellman is a seasoned coach, speaker, facilitator, and trusted advisor with 15+ years experience in Fortune 500, nonprofit, and family-owned organizations.
+Mike Gellman is a seasoned coach, speaker, facilitator, and trusted advisor with 15+ years of experience in Fortune 500, nonprofit, and family-owned organizations.
 He’s the author of Pipe Dreams: 7 Pipelines of Career Success and CEO of High Five Career Coaching which facilitates transformational business and career success among socially conscious, purpose-driven organizations, leaders, and technical professionals.